red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 # Conclusion

 This article explained why you should avoid mocking the _ObjectMapper_ in your unit tests.
-Instead, we show that testing using an actual mapper instance is more accurate.
+Instead, we show that testing using an actual mapper instance is more beneficial.

 Find the source code of our examples on [GitHub][github-examples].